Memorabilia Home Page

 Please feel free to comment on this site and to ask questions and submit articles or notes on suffrage artifacts.
 I would like to make this page as interactive as possible.
 As this site develops, I may include a page whereby readers can offer period suffrage artifacts for sale.

-The title of my forthcoming book that has received mention from the New York Times (click link to see article) is Women’s Suffrage Memorabilia: An Illustrated Historical Study.
-It will be available from McFarland Books in Spring/Summer 2013.
-This work addresses the needs of interested scholars and collectors by discussing approximately seventy different categories of suffrage memorabilia, providing numerous images of relevant objects along the way.
+This work, while it is aimed for the general audience, particularly those who are interested in Women’s History, also addresses the needs of interested historians and collectors by discussing approximately seventy different categories of suffrage memorabilia, providing numerous images of relevant objects along the way.
 It also deals with innovative production methods involved in the creation of those artifacts, and how they dovetailed with the needs of suffragists.
 More importantly, in an effort to develop a broader understanding of the suffrage movement, this study analyzes period accounts, often quite fascinating, of how, why, when, and where that memorabilia was used in both America and England.
+These accounts at times, are simply amusing, but at others involve beatings, hunger strikes, and imprisonment.
 Index and bibliography.
-It will contain over 215 images, many in full color, of such artifacts as suffrage buttons, suffrage ribbons, sashes, sheet music, suffrage post cards, jewelry, Valentines, advertising cards, and Cinderella stamps.
-It will include also discussions on official suffrage colors, suffrage shops where memorabilia was sold, and the presidential candidacies of both Belva Lockwood and Victoria Woodhull.
-Pre-publication ordering is available by clicking on this link to the publisher, McFarland Books, or to Amazon.com.
-Currently, Amazon is offering this book for $37.00, which is 1/3 off the publisher’s price of $55.00.
-Included in that is free shipping.
+The book contains over 215 images, including 16 pages in full color, of such artifacts as suffrage buttons, suffrage ribbons, sashes, sheet music, suffrage post cards, jewelry, Valentines, advertising cards, and Cinderella stamps.
+It also discusses official suffrage colors, suffrage shops where memorabilia was sold, and the presidential candidacies of both Belva Lockwood, who was the first woman to argue before the Supreme Court, and Victoria Woodhull, who was for a time a notorious advocate for free love.
+If you are interested in purchasing this book, click on this link to the publisher, McFarland Books, or to Amazon.com.

-18 thoughts on “Memorabilia Home Page
+81 thoughts on “Memorabilia Home Page

 1. Enjoyed looking at your site and am looking forward to the book.
 Just wanted to let you know: I have a lesson on the 19th amendment that uses the LOC materials for my social studies methods students .
 WHen I learned of your website through the NWH organization, I made a part 2 to use next week with something from them and am having my students visit your site and answer questions about how it can help them to teach elementary and middle school students.
 You have included many artifacts that I am unfamiliar with and I appreciated viewing these.
 Thank you for sharing your collection on the Internet.